Hours of Operation

 Summer hours: 8:30 a.m. to 7 p.m.

 Hours subject to change.
 Please contact us for more information.

 Chéticamp Visitor Centre © Parks Canada

-You can purchase the required park pass, take advantage of the clean washrooms, let the children play in the nearby playground or enjoy a quiet picnic under the trees.
+You can purchase the required park pass, register for night hikes and other exciting park programming, take advantage of the clean washrooms, grab a coffee, let the children play in the nearby playground or enjoy a quiet picnic under the trees.
 Ample parking is available.